We launched VC Academy in Taipei on August 14. Applications for the founding cohort are now open — about 10 seats.

 Mentors participate on a volunteer basis.
 The lineup is confirmed with each cohort and may vary by session.

-Format: In-person, weekend sessions at the Mosaic Venture Lab office, Taipei.
+Format: In-person sessions at the Mosaic Venture Lab office, Taipei, scheduled around working commitments.

-Investment: Program details and pricing are shared at launch event.
+Investment: Program details and pricing are shared with shortlisted applicants.

 Contact the VC Academy team at Mosaic Venture Lab.